ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 5. It will ask for another password if above worked.
 This is the MFA password.
 If not then there may be an issue with your computer account
 6. Select create a new desktop and/or pick your favorite vitual desktop *GNOME* or *KDE*
 7. Click *Automatically select a node*
-8. Start a terminal program and connect to computing nodes `rterm -i`
+8. Start a terminal program and connect to computing nodes `term -i`
 	- __IMPORTANT:Do not work on the nx gateway.
 You must ssh into the computing nodes even from NoMachine__
 	- `display` can be used to view *png* files for *pdf* installing a pdf reader is recommended.